Mostafa1Jamal1/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - The numbers must be separated by comma, followed by a space ,
 - You are allowed to use the standard library

+103-fibonacci.c > is a source code for a program that finds and prints the sum of the even-valued terms, of the Fibonacci sequence whose values do not exceed 4,000,000 followed by a new line.